-In the extreme case of r = 1, the signed network has the two-camp structure such that there are only positive links within camps and negative links across (Cartwright and Harary, 1956).
-In other words, the network is socially balanced (Harary et al., 1953).
-Hence, there are only two states of the world, which differ by which camp is of the positive type.
+In the extreme case of r = 1, the signed network has the two-camp structure such that there are only positive links within camps and negative links across [4].
+In other words, the network is socially balanced [13].
+Hence, there are only two possible states of the world, which differ by which camp is of the positive type.
 Source nodes provide information about the likelihood of these two states.
 In particular, if there is only one source node ($N_S = 1$), the expected accuracy of any of the three rules is q.
 For more than one source node, the expected accuracy is higher for the Bayesian and the shortest path rule, but not for the random neighbor rule.
 Accuracy of the random neighbor rule stays at q, no matter how the number of source node changes.
 This is the intuition for the second result: